vwkd/didi/src/variable.md

 1..10 = ten;
 ```

-- a named constant value
+- named constant value
+- beware: syntax is backwards from usual programming language ❗️
-- can't reassign or do any computations with it
+- can't reassign, no computations
-- has a type, can only be used where type can be used
+- has inferred type, can only be used where type can be used
+- implementation uses simple substitution
 - declared at beginning of file
 - not part of matching logic
 - beware: must be statement ❗️
-- implementation uses simple substitution